gdharper/dotfiles/README.md

 # arch-dotfiles

 Configuration files and scripts for my Arch Linux install.
-This is only tested on my 2015 Thinkpad W530 and a baytrail Chromebook with the MrChromeBox Full ROM fw set.
+This setup is currently running on a Lenovo Thinkpad X1 Extreme Gen 2.

 ## General usage for fresh Arch Setup
     1. Follow guides/arch_install.md to install base arch image.

     2. Modify config files and script files as desired.
-        a.  publish-for-install will copy all files to an installation dir

     3. Follow guides/arch_setup.md to configure system.